transcom/milmove_load_testing/README.md

 You will need to specify what tasks this user should run.
 This can be done via a `tasks` attribute on the class or defining tasks directly on the user class.
 In our repo, we primarily use the `tasks` attribute and pass it task sets.
-Later section will show this more.
+The next section will show examples of this.

 ### Creating TaskSets

 Tasks are distinct functions, or callables, that tell Locust what to do during load testing.
-A task is, in essence, a load test. `TaskSet` classes are a clean way to link tasks together and keep the code organized.
+A task is, in essence, a load test. `TaskSet` classes are a way to link tasks together and keep the code organized.
+It is possible for a user class to have more than one task set, but it's important to keep in mind is that if a user has more than one task set, they will only ever switch between the task sets if you remember to have the task set stop at some point.
+Otherwise, the user will just stay stuck on their first task set until the load tests end.
+Examples will be included below.

 Task sets and functions should all be defined in python files in the `tasks/` directory.
 An example `TaskSet` for this project might be: